bilalezafar/CentralBank-BERT/README.md

 ## 📖 Citation

 If you use this repository or models in your research, please cite as:

-Here’s a clean, **standardized citation section** in both APA and BibTeX format so people can easily reference your work from SSRN:

----

-## Citation

-If you use this model, please cite as:

 **Zafar, M. B. (2025). *CentralBank-BERT: Machine Learning Evidence on Central Bank Digital Currency Discourse*.
 SSRN. [https://papers.ssrn.com/abstract=5404456](https://papers.ssrn.com/abstract=5404456)**